 As you ready your holiday turkey for roasting, do you throw away or feed your pet the turkey giblets that usually come tucked inside the bird?

-The turkey giblets can provide concentrated nutrition to your holiday meal, so this year, use them instead of toss them!
+The giblets can provide concentrated and hugely beneficial nutrition to your holiday meal.
+Why not use them instead of toss them this year?

 Since the article 5 Reasons Why Your Stock Won’t Gel was published a few weeks ago, I’ve received numerous questions about how gelled stock should look.

 Getting your homemade bone broth, or stock as it is commonly known, to gel is extremely important as it is a clear indicator that you have produced a quality product that will impart all the many health benefits bone broth is known for including pain-free joints,

 Once you’ve learned how to make bone broth, do you know what the perfect simmer looks like?
 Many people don’t even with much experience making broth.
 It is very easy to have the broth roll too high or too low which affects taste and quality of the gelatin.

 It’s important to get this right folks!